neil-edelman/boxes/readme.md

 ![States](web/it.png)

-Adding, deleting, successfully looking up entries, or any modification of the table's topology causes the iterator to become invalid\.
-Use [&lt;N&gt;table_iterator_remove](#user-content-fn-c384e71) to avoid this\.
-For tables that can have zero as a valid value, [&lt;N&gt;table_has_next](#user-content-fn-cbb7429a) can differentiate between them\.
+Adding, deleting, successfully looking up entries, or any modification of the table's topology invalidates the iterator\.
 Iteration usually not in any particular order\.
 The asymptotic runtime of iterating though the whole table is proportional to the capacity\.